“Tell me, what is it you plan to do with your one wild and precious life?”

 Dear graduates, there are two, seemingly unconventional, routes to success in your upcoming professional and personal life— through passion and fun.
 The decision regarding your professional life should be the easiest decision you’ll ever make.
 Your career should be about one thing— PASSION

-It took the first 20 years of my life to find my passion.
+It took the first two decades of life to find my passion.
 But once I did, my career path was set.
 The minute I started working in restaurants I fell in love with the industry, instantly.
 I knew that was what I was “supposed” to do.
 I love restaurants.
-I eat, sleep and breathe restaurants.
+I eat, sleep, and breathe restaurants.
 Restaurants are my hobby.

-Someone once said, “Do what you love to do for a career and you’ll never work a day in your life.”
-That is passion.
+Someone once said, “Do what you love to do for a career, and you’ll never work a day in your life.”
+That’s passion.
 It’s true.
 I do my hobby and I get paid for it.
 That is what I want for you.

 Success follows passion, every time.

 You’ll likely find your life’s purpose through your passion.
 Working in restaurants (my passion) led me to found the feeding charity Extra Table (my purpose).

 The second piece of advice is about fun.
 Go out and have fun.
 Seriously, it’s as simple as that.
 But it’s got to be the right kind of fun, and it’s got to come from the right kind of places.

 Having fun is where it gets a little trickier.
 It took me a much longer time to figure out how to be a success in my personal life, and how to find the true source of fun—it’s not at a frat party or at someone’s apartment at three in the morning.
 Granted, those things might be fun in a fleeting sort of way, but you’re never going to achieve a fuller life at a frat party.